PlanNoa/Ant/README.md

 Modern artificial intelligence technology is not enough to make strong artificial intelligence.

-However, I do not learn only as a model, but I think that if several models learn and combine their strength, they will be a little closer to strong artificial intelligence.
+However, I do not learn only as one model, but I think that if several models learn and combine their strength, they will be a little closer to strong artificial intelligence.

 Each ant is stupid, but the ants are smart.
 We call it Collective intelligence.